bigdatagenomics/adam/README.md

 adam-submit transform $ADAM_HOME/adam-core/src/test/resources/small.sam /tmp/small.adam
 ````

+... and if you didn't obtain your copy of adam from github, you can [grab `small.sam` from here](https://raw.githubusercontent.com/bigdatagenomics/adam/master/adam-core/src/test/resources/small.sam).

 # flagstat

 Once you have data converted to ADAM, you can gather statistics from the ADAM file using `flagstat`.